rordaz/GarageRemoteSimple/README.md

 # GarageRemoteSimple

-Garage Remote using Particle Photon with an HR SR04 to detect door status
+Garage Remote using Particle Photon with an HR SR04 to detect door status, notify via IFTT, Initiate commands from iOs Device

-## Welcome to your project!
+## Welcome to the Particle IO project using VSCode Extension

+### Particle Workbench Installation

+Please visit [Particle Workbench](https://www.particle.io/workbench/) for further instrucctions.

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for GarageRemoteSimple.